 Best Above-Ground Pools Liners

-I included this short video clip below to help you understand the process of making a liner.
+I included this short video clip below to help you understand the process of making a pool liner.
 Manufacturers buy vinyl stock, cut the material into sections, and weld the seams together.
 These manufacturers purchase vinyl materials based on the thickness (mil) and quality of the vinyl stock.

 I recorded this short video at Vyn-All, a local pool liner manufacturer in Newmarket NH.
-I was there picking up some liners.
+I was there picking up some above-ground pool liners.
 This company has since been bought by Latham but is still operating as Vyn-All.